How to Conduct a Bike Safety Check Before Riding

 11 Easy Bike Inspections to do before every ride

 Just like a car, there are a lot of maintenance checks that you can be doing on your bicycle to keep it in a safe, operable condition.
-Bike safety is critical, and there are a lot of dangers on the road.
+Cycling safety is critical, and there are a lot of dangers on the road.
 And many of those dangers are out of our control.
 We can’t always control how close a car passes us or if a vehicle will run a red light or not stop at a stop sign.
 Those are things bicyclists must be aware of every time they go biking.

 The safety activities and habits that are in our control help us gain confidence in sharing the road with cars, exploring city trails, or going mountain biking.
 It doesn’t matter if you are a beginner cyclist or if your racing professionally, there are things that everyone can be doing to help ensure a safe ride.
 Some items can be done before you even saddle up, such as bike maintenance and completing a bike safety checklist.
 This article will review how to do complete a bicycle inspection checklist.